eD0o/Ignite-React/README.md

 ## Vite

-- Use by standard ESM (EcmaScript Modules), no bundling required, and also, it has an automatic compiling process.
+- Uses by default ESM (EcmaScript Modules), no requires bundling and has an automatic compiling process.
 - `npm create vite@latest` or `yarn create vite`
 - The only problem is when you need to use libraries that depend too much on Webpack, but for most several cases, Vite is more recommended in general.